lassade/toctoc/README.md

 Used for load assets or reference game entities

-### Extra: Deserialize into

-TODO

 ### Extra: SIMD support

 By enabling the `simd` feature, json (de)serialization will be done by the [simd_json](https://crates.io/crates/simd-json) crate, currently fastest (pure rust) json parsing crate available.

-### Zero Copy (WIP)
+### Zero Copy

-Like serde this lib supports zero copy load, for strings it works like intended, for bytes it may require move memory around to match struct alignment requirements, since both json and bson aren't zero copy formats.
+Like serde this lib supports zero copy load, and it also provides a simple encoding formats for aligned binary data on both json and bson.

+For json we have some thing like this `{ "binary": "#----01000000" }`, `#`
+tells the parser this is binary data, the amount of `-` tells the alignment requirement for this bytes; With this format `bintext` is able to decode the string into a memory aligned byte slice!

+For bson the start buffer must be aligned with `4` and thats it all the necessary padding;

 Miniserde (original)
 =========